 In the Disney fan community, you’ll find that Alpine Inn has a ton of fans.
-Even TripAdvisor has a ton of absolutely glowing reviews (I rarely trust TripAdvisor because it’s too easy to manipulate).
-We aren’t quite as high on this motel.
+Even TripAdvisor has a ton of absolutely glowing reviews.
+Alpine Inn is certainly charming and quaint, but we aren’t quite as high on it as others.
 Not that it’s bad, but I don’t fully get the hype.
+Let’s take a look at the pros and the cons of Alpine Inn…

-Don’t get us wrong, it’s a perfectly adequate hotel, especially if you’re visiting Disneyland on a budget, but it’s not the end-all, be-all of Disneyland-area hotels, as some might suggestion.
-The big draw of any off-site hotel, in my opinion, is proximity to Disneyland Resort.
 Alpine Inn is a walking distance hotel, but at just over a 15 minute walk, it’s not at the top of my list.
 That’s 20-30 minutes longer round-trip than the hotels at which we typically stay, and that time difference is make or break for us when it comes to leaving items like jackets back in the room and going back to get them at night.
 Obviously, your mileage may vary on that.

 During conventions, expect different pricing and/or no availability.
 Our balking point for Alpine Inn, even during peak seasons, would be about $105/night.
 Remember that every hotel in Anaheim has high taxes and other fees added, so expect to pay about 25% more than the listed price no matter where you stay.

-Many people are fans of it because of the charming, Swiss chalet inspired check-in building.
+Many people are fans of Alpine Inn because of the charming, Swiss chalet inspired check-in building.
 No doubt, this is a cool hook.
 Prior to staying at Alpine Inn, when we saw it from the road, I always thought that it would be a really cool place to stay.
 However, none of this look is present anywhere else in the hotel.
 So really, walking by and looking at it accomplishes just as much as staying there.

 Alpine Inn rooms are fairly nice, although the trade-off is that they’re a bit smaller than other off-site hotels at which we’ve stayed.
 The rooms were refreshed within the last few years, and now feature nicer bedding and generally look current.